 the quarter light

-How To Do Nothing
+How To Do Nothing by Jenny Odell - Reading Notes

-Last Updated: 20 March 2026
+Last Updated: 14 June 2026

 Hello!
 Here are some notes and questions that I've been grappling with after reading the aforementioned portions of How To Do Nothing by Jenny Odell.

-Chapter 1:
+Chapter 1

 The chapter opens with considering the current state of things (primarily, the internet, social media etc): there's just a lot of noise and fury.
 But the question is - is this actually a form of oppression?
 Silence is the first step to helping us understand that we do have something to say.

 "...
 Stupidity's never blind or mute.
-So it's not a problem of >getting people to express themselves but of providing little gaps of >solitude and silence in which they might find something to say" - >Giles Deleuze, Negotiations.
+So it's not a problem of getting people to express themselves but of providing little gaps of solitude and silence in which they might find something to say" - Giles Deleuze, Negotiations.
 (See Footnote 1)

 Tools of resistance: